-When you’re married, your individual credit factors will still be used to determine your credit score.
-In my experience dealing with new couples, your payment history, amounts owed, credit mix, credit history, and new credit are considered just as they were before you were married.
+Your individual credit score will continue to be determined by your payment history, amounts owed, credit mix, credit history, and new credit, just as they were before you were married.

-Speaking of those joint accounts, what your spouse does or doesn’t do with these accounts can absolutely hurt your credit score.
-Let’s say you take out a personal loan jointly, meaning both of you filled out the loan application together and it’s in both of your names.
-Your spouse then promises to make the monthly payments, but they forget and don’t pay the bill for 2-3 months.
+Let’s say you take out a loan jointly, meaning you filled out the loan application together and it’s in both of your names.
+Your spouse agrees to make the monthly payments, but forgets and doesn’t pay the bill for two or three months.

-Because this personal loan is a joint account, the late payments may be reported on both of your credit reports with the three credit reporting agencies – Experian, Equifax, and TransUnion.
-So, even if you didn’t know about the late payments, they may ding your credit score.
+Because this is a joint account, the late payments may be reported on both of your credit reports with the three credit reporting agencies, Experian, Equifax, and TransUnion.
+So, even if you didn’t know about the late payments, they can affect your credit score.

 Marrying someone with bad credit won’t affect your credit score.